She Beat the Odds

 When Amairah was born at 29 weeks, weighing 490 grams (1lb 1oz), she was given a 30% chance of survival, with possible severe disabilities.
 Kainat and Piyush thought premature babies just sleep and grow in an incubator, then go home.
 They had no idea what a Neonatal Intensive Care Unit journey could be like.

 Amairah spent a total of 128 days in NICU at Auckland hospital.
 Most days, Kainat and Piyush were there from eight in the morning until eight or nine at night.
 They didn’t get to cuddle Amairah until 12 days after she was born.
-During this time they were introduced to The Neonatal Trust.
+During this time they were introduced to The Little Miracles Trust.

 The short video below is a bit of a tear-jerker, but it's a lovely demonstration of what happens with the dollars that donors give through One Percent Collective.